scaleflex/js-cloudimage-360-view/README.md

 ###### Type: **Number** | Default: **none** | _optional_

 Set a responsive width for the container.
-The height will be setted with respect to the aspect ratio
+It will maintain the aspect ratio in respect to width
 ### data-height (or height)

 ###### Type: **Number** | Default: **none** | _optional_

 Set a responsive height for the container.
-The width will be setted with respect to the aspect ratio
+It will maintain the aspect ratio in respect to height

 ### data-autoplay-reverse (or autoplay-reverse)